ucd-python-bootcamp/Bootcamp-2021/HW1.md

   - In your empty Jupyter notebook, write a script that imports the data from the file and makes a scatter plot.
     - The "with open" command demonstrated in lecture may be helpful
   - Try to add the equator as well if you can.
 (Hint: the [plt.hlines](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hlines.html) function may be useful.
   - The plot should somewhat look like a map of the world.
-Unfortunately Africa's representation at the Winter Olympics is quite low (partially due to the climate) so there are few points there.
+Unfortunately Africa's representation at the Winter Olympics is quite low (partially due to the climate) so there are few countries there.
   - If you have time, attempt to add axis labels and a title as demonstrated in the lecture.
   - Congrats!
 You are all done.